dillonforrest/startup/_posts/2015-03-20-open-source-as-a-startups-competitive-advantage.md

 - It's great advertising for your company
 - It enables more work done faster when external developers contribute
-- It attract, screen, and retain developers
+- It attracts, screens, and retains developers
 - It produces more robust software

 Open source works incredibly for GitHub.
-I'm interested in replicating certain parts of their model hoping to derive some of the same business value and some of the same fun, because let's face it, open source is pretty damn sexy.
+I'm interested in replicating certain parts of their model hoping to derive some of the same business value and some of the same fun, because let's face it, developers think open source is pretty damn sexy.

 # Negative takes on open source